-Michael has written extensively on microinsurance – including as a multiple contributor to "Protecting the Poor, A Microinsurance Compendium" and as co-author of "Making Insurance Work for Microfinance", as well as "The Landscape of Microinsurance in the World’s 100 Poorest Countries".
-Michael is the author of numerous microinsurance case studies and other documents to facilitate partnership relationships in microinsurance.
-He is also the author of several other documents and manuals on subjects as varied as pilot testing, rollout, and the feedback loop for microfinance institutions, MFI accounting and analysis, and the function of laws.
+Michael has written extensively on microinsurance, including as a multiple contributor to "Protecting the Poor, A Microinsurance Compendium" and as co-author of "Making Insurance Work for Microfinance" as well as "The Landscape of Microinsurance in the World’s 100 Poorest Countries."
+He is the author of numerous microinsurance case studies and other documents to facilitate partnership relationships in microinsurance.
+Michael is also the author of several other articles and manuals on subjects as varied as pilot testing, rollout, and the feedback loop for microfinance institutions, MFI accounting and analysis, and the function of laws.

-Dawn has over 20 years of experience owning and managing her own business, along with a decade of insurance background.
-She joined the MicroInsurance Centre as the Assistant to the President in December 2012.
-Dawn is very excited to be a part of this brilliant team and making a real difference in the lives of others.
+Dawn White has over 20 years of experience owning and managing her own business, along with a decade of commercial insurance background.
+Dawn joined the MicroInsurance Centre at Milliman in December 2012.
+Dawn is based in Appleton.

 Mariah Mateo Sarpong

-Mariah has been a member of the MIC team since 2012, during which she has been a key researcher and coordinator for the regional microinsurance landscape studies.
-Mariah’s international development experience includes projects in St. Kitts and Nevis, Costa Rica, Uganda, and Sierra Leone as well as a Vittana fellowship in the microfinance sector in Ghana.
-Mariah holds a Bachelor's degree in Anthropology, Spanish, and International Studies from Lawrence University and is currently pursuing her Master’s in Community Development Policy and Practice at the Carsey School of Public Policy, University of New Hampshire.
-She is bilingual in English and Spanish and is based out of Basseterre, St. Kitts.
+Mariah Mateo Sarpong has been a member of the MicroInsurance Centre at Milliman team since 2012.
+She supports the MIC@M mission through project management, backstopping, and leading the firm’s communications and knowledge management activities.
+Mariah has also been a key researcher and coordinator for regional microinsurance landscape studies.
+Her international development experience includes projects in St. Kitts and Nevis, Costa Rica, Uganda, and Sierra Leone as well as a Vittana fellowship in the microfinance sector in Ghana.
+She holds a Master’s in community development policy and practice from the University of New Hampshire and a Bachelor's degree in Anthropology and Spanish from Lawrence University.
+Mariah is based in Milwaukee.